-From here you will be following the posts with yellow markers all the way along the north side of the pond the markers are studs on the ground but basically you just follow the path!
-The only place you could go wrong is where the path forks after the fishing platforms near the station but take the left hand option, you are circling the lake.
+From here you will be following the posts with yellow markers all the way.
+The only place you could go wrong is where the path forks after the fishing platforms near the station but take the left hand option.
 Later on if you want a longer walk you can follow the blue post markers, they visit more heathland and increase the walk by half a mile or so but return to the yellow route.
 The main track you follow is easy to find and if in doubt always keep left, close to the edge of the pond.